Tenant Eviction Notices in Dubai: Tenant Rights, Rules & Legal Process

 • The eviction notice is not notarized.

-To challenge an eviction, file a case with the Dubai Rental Dispute Center (RDC) and provide supporting evidence.
+To challenge an eviction, file a case with the Dubai Rental Dispute Center to open an RDSC eviction case and provide supporting evidence.
+This is your right under tenant rights in Dubai.

-7. Can a Landlord Lock Me Out of the Property?
+7. Can a Landlord Lock Out a Tenant in Dubai?

 No. Locking out a tenant is illegal in Dubai.
-Landlords cannot:
+Under Dubai’s landlord eviction rules, landlords cannot:

-If a landlord attempts this, the tenant can file a complaint with Dubai Police and the RDC.
+If a landlord attempts this, the tenant can file a complaint with Dubai Police and the Rental Dispute Settlement Center.
+This applies regardless of whether there is an ongoing Dubai landlord tenant dispute.

 8. What Happens If I Ignore an Eviction Notice?

-If a tenant ignores an eviction notice, the landlord will escalate the case to the RDC.
+If a tenant ignores an eviction notice, the landlord will escalate the matter as a tenant dispute to the Dubai Rental Dispute Center.
 If the court rules in favor of eviction, the tenant must vacate.
 Failing to comply with the ruling can lead to:

 9. What If My Landlord Does Not Return My Security Deposit?